Richard Coulter, Editorial Director

 Emma Cooper, Commercial Director

-Throughout my 20 years sales career with the local media I progressed to Head of Advertising and worked as part of the senior management team at Northcliffe Media (The Bristol Evening Post), contributing to the day to day running of this evolving and fast paced sales environment and responsible for numerous daily, weekly, monthly newspapers, not to mention the websites.
+Throughout my 20-year sales career progressed to Head of Advertising and worked as part of the senior management team at Northcliffe Media (The Bristol Evening Post), contributing to the running of this evolving and fast paced sales environment and responsible for numerous daily, weekly, monthly newspapers, not to mention the websites.

-Two years later the rest is history, both my husband and I run two local newspapers in Bristol, employing local people and working in partnership with freelancers and businesses alike.
+My husband and I run four local newspapers in Bristol, employing local people and working in partnership with freelancers and businesses alike.